Sparvriend/Master-Thesis/README.md

 ## Current TODO
 * TODO: Finish explainability of the model
       -> Uncertainty prediction (DUQ)
-          -> Fix the validation loop, since it does not work with a batch size different from 1
           -> Fix model loading, and add support for other models than just MobileNetV2
           -> Think of a method of expressing the distance as uncertainty
-          -> Incorporate model prediction saving
       -> Deep Ensembles
       -> Combine other dataset (CIFAR10/100) with uncertainty prediction
       -> Look into adding augmentation to uncertainty methods